School Improvement Bond 2014-2020

 - Purchased new classroom furniture.
-Through the Engage project all students and teachers have access to new collaborative and configurable classroom furniture providing a modern learning environment which supports instruction in the classroom.
+Through the Engage project, all students and teachers have access to new collaborative and configurable classroom furniture providing a modern learning environment that supports instruction in the classroom.

 - Designed, constructed, and opened a new MUSD Technology Center, spring 2018, to enhance infrastructure and service delivery to all District schools.
 The Center provides learning space for educator professional development.

 - Purchased 21CNG school buses, 10 Special Needs busses, and 7 conventional buses for student transportation

 - Installed digital marquees at each school to enhance communication with parents and community.

 - Design and construct a state-of-the-art new Transportation Center to enhance service delivery District-wide through new bus areas, garages, dispatch center, and training rooms - Completion fall 2020.